QuiltMC/rfcs/community/0006-governance.md

 Each team will be initially constructed by the parent team responsible for that team.
 Further appointments will be voted upon by team members.

 #### Voting
 When a vote is called within a team, the majority wins.
-Members of the parent team may also vote if the voting team contains less than three members.
-In the event of a tie, members of the parent team may vote as well if they haven't already, with their votes being worth three votes.
+Members of supervising teams may choose to participate in votes.
+In the event of a tie, members of the parent team may choose to vote if they haven't already, with each of their votes being worth three votes.

 ### Removal of Staff
 Any team member (up to and including administrative board members) may be removed by a majority vote of all impacted staff members.
 For members of the administrative, this is all staff members.
 For technical leads, this would be all technical staff members.
 For the QSL Module A lead, this would be all team members of QSL Module A. The vote must be initiated with a detailed call to action, describing why the staff member feels that the person should be removed from power.
 The accused will have one week to submit a detailed counterargument, at which point the vote will be called.